-Signs and symptoms of black hairy tongue include:
+Symptoms of black hairy tongue include:

-See your doctor if:
+See your healthcare professional or dentist if:

-Although the cause of black hairy tongue can't always be determined, possible causes or contributing factors include:
+The cause of black hairy tongue can't always be found.
+Possible causes of black hairy tongue include:

 Before your appointment, make a list of:

-Some basic questions to ask your doctor or dentist may include:
+Some questions to ask include:

-Don't hesitate to ask any other questions during your appointment.
+Feel free to ask other questions during your appointment.